-&lt;sup>79 James Forbes to Sir Charles Forbes MP, reprinted in Oriental Herald and Journal of General Literature, 18 (1828): 46; inhabitants of Bombay, Petition to House of Commons, 20 Sept.
-1837, Lord William Cavendish Bentinck papers, University of Nottingham, Special Collections and Manuscripts, Pw lg 420; see also SCPP, Reports (1861), appendix 607, (1886), appendix 64.
+78 James Forbes to Sir Charles Forbes MP, reprinted in Oriental Herald and Journal of General Literature, no. 18 (1828): 46; Inhabitants of Bombay, Petition to House of Commons, 20 September 1837, Special Collections and Manuscripts, Lord William Cavendish Bentinck papers, University of Nottingham, Pw lg 420.
+See also Select Committee on Public Petitions, reports for 1861, appendix 607; Select Committee for Public Petitions, reports for 1886, appendix 64.

-&lt;sup>80 Indrani Chatterjee, "Pastoral Care, the Reconstitution of Pastoral Power and the Creation of Disobedient Subjects under Colonialism," in South Asian Governmentalities: Michael Foucault and the Question of Postcolonial Orderings, ed.
+79 Indrani Chatterjee, "Pastoral Care: The Reconstitution of Pastoral Power and the Creation of Disobedient Subjects under Colonialism," in South Asian Governmentalities: Michel Foucault and the Question of Postcolonial Orderings, ed.
 Stephen Legg and Deana Heath (Cambridge, 2018), 58-80, at 66.